kiba/Writings/atg/chp2_aftermath.md

 These are the latest cesium atomic clock.
 She came up with a proposal to tie the atomic clock to the SGC sensor grid and to the DHD to act as an early warning system for faster than normal time dilation.
 Time dilation was a fact of physics in this universe, even on Earth, though it depend on where you are at any given moment.

 Physics wise, it shouldn't be anything out of her depth.
 Einstein's theory of relativity came into play, but not hyperspace, faster than light, or subspace.
-Any of those concepts would give the best physicists a headache any time of the day, and she was one of the best.
+Any of those concepts would give her a  hugeheadache any time of the day, and she was one of the best of her generation.

 There was a knock on the door.